arananet/Tapuino-Reloaded/README.md

 # Version 0.42

 Includes a reinforcement on the pin 8 of the 4050 buffer and another OLED position to use 0.96 128x64 oled display.
+The BOM is the same as the 0.41 version.

 <img src="https://github.com/arananet/Tapuino-Reloaded/blob/master/images/tapu042_1.png?raw=true" width="500">